ruuda/rcl/README.md

 > likely lose interest in it before it is mature enough for serious use.

-Ruud’s Configuration Language, RCL for short, is a domain-specific language optimized for specifing human-written data with just enough abstraction features to avoid repetition.
+Ruud’s Configuration Language, RCL for short, is a domain-specific language optimized for specifying human-written data with just enough abstraction features to avoid repetition.
 It is a superset of json that extends it into a simple functional programming language that resembles Python and [Nix][nix].
-Use cases
+Use cases include:
-include:

  * Querying json documents, like [`jq`][jq], but with a more familiar language.
  * Generating repetitive configuration files, such as GitHub Actions workflows